FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 197: What is the purpose of the readout module in the Reservoir Computing framework for multivariate time series?**
+**What is the purpose of the readout module in the Reservoir Computing framework for multivariate time series?**
 - A) To store the incoming multivariate time series data for processing
 - B) To filter noise from the input data before it enters the reservoir
 - C) To map the time series representation to the desired output